cbondugula/MB-2-2026/patent-applications/patent-002-hipaa-compliant-rag.md

 **Claim 5**: The system of claim 1, wherein the audit trail generator provides automated regulatory reporting capabilities.

 **Claim 6**: The system of claim 1, further comprising anomaly detection for identifying potential security breaches.

+**Claim 7**: The system of claim 1, wherein the multi-model validation engine comprises ClinicalBERT, BioBERT, PubMedBERT, BlueBERT, and RadBERT models for comprehensive medical response verification.

+**Claim 8**: The system of claim 1, further comprising a confidence scoring system that assigns accuracy levels based on consensus among multiple specialized medical AI models.

 ## DRAWINGS